- Thesis & Research

 Mary Carlin Yates is originally from Portland, and she graduated from Oregon State in English (class of 1968).
-She recently retired from a very distinguished and active career in the U.S. Department of State that began in 1980.
+She is retired from a very distinguished and active career in the U.S. Department of State that began in 1980.
 She served as Ambassador to the Republic of Burundi from 1999-2002 and Ambassador to the Republic of Ghana from 2002-2005, during which she was recognized with a Presidential Performance Award for Excellence in 2004.
 From 2005-2007, she served as Foreign Policy Advisor to the United States European Command with an area of responsibility encompassing 92 countries in Europe, Eurasia, Africa, and the Middle East.
 After two years as Deputy to the Commander for Civil-Military Activities of United States Africa Command, Ambassador Yates joined the National Security Council in 2009 as Special Assistant to the President and Senior Director for African Affairs.
 She was appointed interim Charge d’Affaires to Sudan by President Obama in 2011, and retired from the State Department in 2012.
 She joined the University Honors College Board of Regents in 2012, and she supports the Barbara Carlin and Mary Carlin Yates Honors Scholarship recognizing her mother.

 Roy Arnold holds an Emeritus appointment at OSU after an impressive number of OSU administrative positions; including Dean of the College of Agricultural Sciences (CAS), Provost and Executive Vice President for OSU, and Executive Associate Dean of CAS.
 Roy came to OSU from the University of Nebraska-Lincoln where he served as the Vice Chancellor for the Institute of Agriculture and Natural Resources.
 His academic area is Food Science and Technology.
 He served as national president of the Institute of Food Technologists, a 28,000 member scientific and professional society, in 1994-95.
 Roy lives in Corvallis with his wife Jane.
 They spend a lot of time with their grandchildren in Olympia and enjoy hiking, spending time in the outdoors, and traveling.
-Roy has provides continuing leadership to the UHC, the Agricultural Research Foundation, the OSU Retirement Association, and in the community of Corvallis.
+Roy has provides continuing leadership to the HC, the Agricultural Research Foundation, the OSU Retirement Association, and in the community of Corvallis.
 Roy served as a Board of Regents member from 2009-2011.

 Ruth Beyer was the chair of the Board of Regents until the end of her term or service in 2011.
 She is an attorney in the Corporate practice group for Portland-based firm Stoel Rives.
 She served as the Managing Partner for the firm’s Portland office from 1995-2005.
 In 2005 Ruth was selected by her peers for inclusion in the Best Lawyers in America and in 2006 as an Oregon Super Lawyer.
 She serves as a Trustee for the Oregon State University Foundation, and is a co-founder of the Oregon State University Women’s Giving Circle.
 A 1977 alumnus of the OSU Honors Program, Ruth Beyer holds a degree in Political Science and a Juris Doctor degree from Notre Dame.

 John Byrne Emeritus Board Member, is OSU Emeritus President (1984-1995) and joined the Board in the fall of 2002.
-Byrne taught a UHC Colloquia, Leadership and Personal Success, for many years.
+Byrne taught a HC Colloquia, Leadership and Personal Success, for many years.
 Although retired, John continues his involvement with the OSU campus and keeps a busy schedule of professional advising and consulting.
 John also paints and has shown work through the Pegasus Gallery on 2nd Street in Corvallis.

 Teri Calcagno is a college counselor at Central Catholic High School in Portland, Oregon.
-As a counselor to potential UHC students, Teri provides a unique and important perspective to the board.
+As a counselor to potential HC students, Teri provides a unique and important perspective to the board.
 She is an active member of both the National Association for College Admission Counseling (NACAC) as well as the Pacific Northwest Association for College Admission Counseling (PNACAC).
 She served as PNACAC President in 2006-2007.
 Teri is currently the State Representative for Oregon for ACT providing input to the organization regarding college admissions and workforce development.
 A 1989 alumnus of OSU, Teri Calcagno holds a bachelors degree in Sociology with an emphasis in Human Services.

 Roy Gaussoin graduated from OSU in 1956 with a degree in Business and Technology.
 He is retired president of Silver Eagle Manufacturing and Silver Eagle Industries, a trucking and transportation products manufacturing company founded by his father in 1933.
 Roy served on the OSU Foundation Board of Trustees from 1985 to 2004 and served on both the Council of Regents Advisory Committee and the BASF Board of Directors from 2002-2006.
 He is a past president of the Oregon Sports Hall of Fame.
-Through the years, Roy and his wife Shirley (also class of 1956) have generously supported OSU through Athletics, the University Honors College, the University Fund, and various scholarships.
-Roy served on the UHC Board of Regents from 2006-2012.
+Through the years, Roy and his wife Shirley (also class of 1956) have generously supported OSU through Athletics, the Honors College, the University Fund, and various scholarships.
+Roy served on the HC Board of Regents from 2006-2012.
 Roy and Shirley live in Lake Oswego and have three grown children.

 Mike Hogue is a life-long resident of the Lower Yakima Valley.
 He has been a board member of Yakima Chief, Inc. since its inception in 1998 and currently serves as Board Chairman.
 Founder of the Hogue Cellars winery, he was majority owner and Board Chairman until 2001 when the business was sold.
 His newest joint venture is the Mercer Estates winery.
 Mr. Hogue was a charter member of the Washington Wine Commission and during the last two years of his twelve-year service performed as Board Chairman.
 Mr. Hogue currently serves on the Sunnyside Valley Irrigation District Board of Directors.
-Service not so closely tied to his businesses includes twelve years on the Central Washington State Fair Board, on which he currently serves as Chairman, past service on the Prosser School Board, and two terms on the UHC Board of Regents from 2005-2011.
+Service not so closely tied to his businesses includes twelve years on the Central Washington State Fair Board, on which he currently serves as Chairman, past service on the Prosser School Board, and two terms on the HC Board of Regents from 2005-2011.
 Mr. Hogue is married and has four children.
 He enjoys golf, fishing and flying.

 Allan Lane Emeritus Board Member joined the Board in the winter of 2003, lives near Oxford, England.
 He is currently the Head of The Derivatives Research group at Barclays Global Investors.
 Allan earned his PhD at the University of Washington at Seattle, where he developed his strong affection for the Northwest.
 Prior to this he obtained a degree in mathematics at Oxford University in the UK.